metallicusdev/brandkit/README.md

 **The Digital Banking Network**

-This is our brand kit, you'll find the details of how to use our brand assets, and how we use them.
+This is our main brand kit for all Metallicus products.

 ### Products
 - **Metal Blockchain:** Layer-0 Blockchain.